 Grand Palaces, Egyptian mummies and the Holy Shroud, Turin is a majestic baroque city.
 Located at the top of the Italian boot, and bordered by France to the west and Switzerland to the north, Turin was the first city to house an Italian government when Victor Emmanuel II became King of Italy in 1861.
-Here are 10 things to do in Turin Italy.
+Here are 10 things to do in Turin.

 Most of Turin’s grand buildings were created during its golden age when the House of Savoy flaunted their imperial prowess for 900 years.